Do I have to get out of my car for the Police?

 - Your possessions or belongings

 - Your passengers possessions or belongings

-Should you get out of the vehicle?
+Should you get out of the vehicle for Pennsylvania police officers?

 Yes, you should immediately comply and remove yourself from the vehicle.
 The officers will direct you to stand in a safe place while they ask further questions, or search your vehicle if they have probable cause or you have consented to a search.
 If you are arrested for not complying, or feel your rights have been violated we recommend contacting one of our attorneys immediately.